 A machine for CNC milling starts the work with a block of material.
 Therefore, the general dimensions plus a little bit extra is necessary to produce the final piece.

 When it comes to turning, the starting point is usually a round stainless steel bar.
-It is important to note that while your part has specific dimensions and the “extra bit” would not have to be significantly larger than the general dimensions of the final product, there are standard sizes for material.
+It is important to note that while your part has specific dimensions and the “extra bit” would not have to be significantly larger than the general dimensions of the final product, there are standard sizes for materials.

-For example, let’s say you want to produce a shaft which has a diameter of 33mm at its largest.
+For example, let’s say you want to produce a shaft that has a diameter of 33mm at its largest.
 The nearest standard round bar is 35 mm.
 Therefore, this is the raw material for the CNC machined part and also extra turning operation is necessary to reach the base measurements.

 Change of Tools and Tool Wear